8 Setting Expectations

 Community partners are expected to:

 • understand that the education of the student comes first.
-That is, while every effort will be made by the professor to achieve the outcomes relevant to the community partner, the priority is ensuring that the students are able to meet the learning outcomes of the course.
+While every effort will be made to achieve outcomes relevant to the community partner, the priority is ensuring that the students meet the course learning outcomes.

 • be respectful of the students, the teaching assistants, and the professor.

-• provide timely feedback to student queries, and in particular, work with students to establish a communication pathway.
+• provide timely feedback to student queries, and work with students to establish a communication pathway.

-• understand that the professor might need to make executive decisions regarding software design to achieve a learning outcome, or in the event that they are unable to provide feedback in a timely manner.
+• understand that the professor might need to make executive decisions regarding software design to achieve a learning outcome.

-• satisfy their responsibilities to the best of their ability, including attending all scheduled classroom visits, providing timely delivery of requested data (where feasible), and taking part in activities such as prototyping and wireframing lab demos.
+• satisfy their responsibilities to the best of their ability, including attending all scheduled classroom visits, providing timely delivery of requested data (where feasible), and participating in activities such as prototyping and wireframing lab demos.

 Community partners are not expected to:

-• know anything about computer science or software design, or have any technical skills whatsoever.
+• know anything about computer science or software design, or have any technical skills.

 • provide students with funding to continue working on the project beyond the end of the course (although sometimes this does happen).